USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 **Policy Alternatives Inputs**

 An OMEGA run requires a full description of the GHG standards themselves so that the modeled producer compliance considerations are consistent with how an EPA rule would be defined in the Federal Register and Code of Federal Regulations.
-As described in Section 4.2, OMEGA is intended primarily for the analysis of fleet averaging standards, and the demo example has been set up to illustrate how accounting rules for GHG credits in a fleet averaging program can be defined.
+As described in :numref:`Policy Module`, OMEGA is intended primarily for the analysis of fleet averaging standards, and the demo example has been set up to illustrate how accounting rules for GHG credits in a fleet averaging program can be defined.
 This includes the coefficients for calculating emissions rate targets (gram CO2 per mile) based on vehicle attributes, the methods for determining emissions rate certification values (e.g. drive cycle and fuel definitions, off-cycle credits), and the rules for calculating and accounting for Mg CO2 credits over time (e.g. banking and trading rules, and lifetime VMT assumptions.)
 See :numref:`al_label_table_policy_alternative_inputs` for a complete list of the policy alternative inputs used in the demo example.

 **Analysis Context Inputs**